ashasaxena/CaseStudy2/CS2.md

 ## 6    2.8   4.333   4.00      3.2
 ```

-#Step 2: Data Ingestion: Scraping the data from the specified to bring in the HDI metrics
+#Step 2:  Data Scraping and Merging
+## In order to compare country procrastination data to HDI, JAA then proceeded to scrape the HDI data from the website specified by the client (https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries), which provided the HDI by country and a categorization based on the HDI value.
+Below is the associated code, scraped country and ordered HDI table.

 ```r